 The buoyant force on an object that is immersed in a liquid will be in a vertically upward direction.

-20. Why a block of plastic does released under water come up to the surface of water?
+20. Why a block of plastic when released under water come up to the surface of water?

-The density of plastic is a smaller amount than that of water, therefore the force of buoyancy on plastic block are going to be bigger than the load of plastic block displaced.
-Hence, the acceleration of plastic block are going to be in upward direction, and comes up to the surface of water.
+The density of plastic is lesser than that of water.
+Therefore, the force of buoyancy on plastic block will be greater than the weight of plastic block.
+Hence, the acceleration of plastic block is going to be in the upward direction.
+So, the plastic block comes up to the surface of water.

 21. The volume of 50 g of a substance is 20 cm3.
 If the density of water is 1 g cm–3, will the substance float or sink?